 Through wetland conservation and restoration policies and practices, we can mitigate the harmful effects that pollution and excess nutrients have on the water, such as algal blooms or contamination.
 Immediate action is needed so we and future generations can continue to enjoy these ecosystems for years to come.

-Jenna is Ontario Nature's Protected Places Assessment Coordinator.
-Her work supports the Protected Places Campaign by providing visual communication of significant environmental features and conducting spatial analyses of protected places.
-She has graduated from the ecosystem management technology program at Fleming College and has earned a B.Sc. in environmental science from Trent University.
+Jenna joined Ontario Nature in the summer of 2021 after graduating from Trent University and Fleming College.
+Her work supports the Protected Places Campaign by providing visual communication of significant environmental features and conducting assessments of protected places.
 Jenna has a deep passion for wildlife and the environment and can always be found in nature where she enjoys camping, cooking over fires, hiking and wildlife photography.